frovedis/frovedis/doc/manual/python/ml/decision_tree_regressor.md

 quality of a split.
 Currently, supported criteria is 'mse'.
 The mean squared error (mse), is equal to variance reduction as a feature selection criterion and minimizes the L2 loss using the mean of each terminal node.
+(Default: 'mse')
 **_splitter_**: An unused parameter.
 (Default: 'best')
 **_max\_depth_**: A positive integer parameter that specifies the maximum depth of the tree.
 If it is None (not specified explicitly), then 'max_depth' is set to 5.
 (Default: None)